John 1: Liturgical

 In the Latin Rite of the Catholic Church and in Western Rite Orthodoxy, the chapter's first fourteen verses are known as the "Last Gospel", as they are recited at the end of the Tridentine Mass (or "Extraordinary Form") of the Mass.
 This is distinct from the Proclamation of the Gospel that occurs much earlier in the service.

 After reciting the dismissal formula Ite Missa est, the priest reads the Last Gospel in Latin from the altar card to their left.
 Instead of touching the text with his thumb and then making the small Sign of the Cross as at the Gospel reading, he instead touches the altar.
 At the beginning of verse 14, Et Verbum caro factum est ("And the Word became flesh"), the priest and attending servers genuflect.
 Any congregants present, who remain standing for the reading, would kneel at this point, responding with Deo gratias ("Thanks be to God") at its conclusion.

 This ritual began as a private devotion for the priest after Mass.
 It is not part of the 1969 Mass of Paul VI (known as the "Ordinary Form" and widely used today) that was introduced after the Second Vatican Council.

+The Prologue to St. John's Gospel, 1:1–18, is read on Christmas Day at the principal Mass during the day in the Roman Catholic Church, a tradition that dates back at least to the 1570 Roman Missal.